Lakshadeep/lakshadeep.github.io/_teaching/2021-fall-teaching-3.md

 date: 2021-09-05
 location: "Odense, Denmark"
 ---
-with Assc.
+<b>Course incharge:</b> Assc.
 Prof. Dr. Anders Buch

-My role: Tutor, responsible for conducting 10 exercise sessions.
-Each session involved introducing a problem related to the deep learning concept introduced earlier in the class and then assisting students in solving those exercises.
+<b>My role:</b> Tutor, responsible for conducting 10 exercise sessions.
+Each session
+involved introducing a problem related to the deep learning concept introduced earlier in the class and then assisting students in solving those exercises.